cosmiconfig/cosmiconfig/README.md

 This has the advantage that you can put the configuration of all tools (at least the ones that use cosmiconfig) in one file.

-Lastly, you can also create one of the following files:
+You can also add a `cosmiconfig` key within your `package.json` file or create one of the following files to configure `cosmiconfig` itself:

 ```
 .config.json